-GP2 is a five-year program aiming to further understand the genetic architecture of Parkinson’s disease (PD) through genotyping diverse patient groups and studying rare familial forms of PD.
+GP2 is a program aiming to further understand the genetic architecture of Parkinson’s disease (PD) through genotyping diverse patient groups and studying rare familial forms of PD.
 GP2 is committed to global collaboration and open data, and will provide training and resources to scientists and clinicians across the globe.

 A Global Effort